bounswe/bounswe2024group11/web/README.md

 - [Official Website](https://nodejs.org/en/download)
 - With NVM: `nvm install 18.20` and `nvm use 18.20`

+`cd web` to get into the working directory of the frontend application.
 `npm install` to install dependencies
 `npm run dev` to run the development server

 ## Build and Serve (Optional)

 `npm build` to build the project
-`npm install -g serve` to install serve package globally which will let us serve the frontend `serve -g dist -l 3000` to host build files
+`npm install -g serve` to install the serve package globally which will let us serve the frontend `serve -g dist -l 3000` to host build files

 ## Technologies Used